Density-Ratio Weighted Behavioral Cloning: Learning Control Policies from Corrupted Datasets: Introduction

 \begin{itemize} \item We propose Weighted BC, which uses small verified reference sets to identify and down-weight corrupted trajectories through discriminator-based weighting, enabling robust policy learning from contaminated offline datasets without knowing the corruption mechanism.

-\item We establish theoretical foundations, including uniform clean-risk approximation bounds that are independent of contamination severity under appropriate clipping thresholds, excess clean-risk guarantees for the learned policy, and analyses separating finite-sample, discriminator, and bias errors.
+\item We establish theoretical foundations, including uniform clean-risk approximation bounds that are independent of contamination severity under appropriate clipping thresholds, excess clean-risk guaranties for the learned policy, and analysis separating finite-sample, discriminator, and bias errors.

 \item We establish a comprehensive evaluation framework that encompasses various poisoning scenarios across continuous control benchmarks. \end{itemize}